Systems- & people-centred water and irrigation

-As a result of early experience analysing and observing the performance of irrigation in Swaziland (1992 Irrigation and Drainage paper) I believe that water can be utilised effectively and efficiently within a local frame.
+As a result of early experiences, managing, analysing and observing the performance of irrigation in Swaziland (1992 Irrigation and Drainage paper) I believe that water can be utilised effectively and efficiently within a local frame.
+By that I mean within the irrigation system and its immediate surrounds.

 I argue for this point of view in both the 2006 ICID journal paper and 2012 AGWM paper on irrigation efficiency.
 In the latter paper I distinguish between basin allocation irrigation efficiency’ (BAIE) and an alternative ‘socialised localised irrigation efficiency’ (SLIE) model.
 The latter reflects a complex mosaic of multiple irrigation units inhabited by irrigators with livelihoods connected to crops awaiting their next dose of water – and who are connected to their neighbours via networks of water supply and consumption.
 In the SLIE model, local recovered losses and classical irrigation efficiency remain of interest to farmers, managers and to those wishing to enhance irrigation through policy.